 Grants, Loans, and Tax Credits for Lead Hazard Reduction

-- If you live in Providence, contact us to find out whether you qualify for grants and loans under the Providence Lead Hazard Reduction Program.
-Call our Community Educator, Sojaili Gomez, at 401-785-1310, ext.
-206, or email her at sojaili at leadsafekids dot org.
+- If you live in Providence, you may qualify for grants and loans under the Providence Lead Hazard Reduction Program.
+Contact the Providence Department of Planning and Development at (401) 680-8400 for more information.

 - If you live elsewhere in Rhode Island, contact Rhode Island Housing at 401-450-1350 to find out if you are eligible for grants and loans through their LeadSafe Homes program, or call the partner agency closest to you:

 - West Bay Community Action Program: 401-732-4660, x126

 - East Bay Community Action Program: 401-437-0006, x173